 To become students familiar with common analytical skills, used in a wine laboratory.

-The programme was developed according ECTS system, 1 credit is equal to 27 hours, which is meant as a contact, as well as independent work hours.
+The program was developed according to ECTS system, 1 credit is equal to 27 hours, which is meant as a contact, as well as independent work hours.
 The distribution of credits is represented in the curriculum.